la2050/archive/_projects/2016/fixing-the-cracks-neighborhood-sidewalk-repair-program.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/3701902165741-team91.jpg
 project_video: ''
-project_description: >-
+project_summary: >-
-  Cracked and broken, unattractive and dangerous, far too many sidewalks in Los Angeles are in severe disrepair.
-LANI, in collaboration with the City of Los Angeles Urban Forestry Division, will develop and distribute a comprehensive tool-kit to assist residents in navigating the process of repairing or replacing their own sidewalks.
-LANI will conduct extensive outreach, facilitate six neighborhood workshops, and work hands-on with local residents to make streets safer for all!
+  LANI and the Urban Forestry Division will work hands-on with community members to guide them through the process of repairing their cracked sidewalks, making the streets of Los Angeles safer for all.
 project_is_collaboration: 'Yes'
 project_collaborators: >-
   City of Los Angeles, Urban Forestry Division, Los Angeles Neighborhood